God Help Us

 But more enlightened individuals, past and present, realize that God is not a merchant of the soul.
 Any attempt to barter is foolish and naive.
 God is perfect, replete, infinite, eternal, and changeless.
 He needs nothing from us, although he wants our love and our commitment to live the Spirit Way.

-One outdated notion often associated with prayer is the belief that we need to suffer in order to do penance and remove all sin.
+One outdated notion is the belief that we need to suffer in order to do penance and remove all sin.
 Not long ago, this included acts of self-flagellation, a bloody practice that still persists in some cultures.
 Another was to wear a hair shirt, or cilice, made of coarse animal hair and set next to bare skin so the wearer would suffer constant discomfort.
-In less severe practices, suffering by penance included such things as fasting, celibacy, and other forms of abstinence.
+In less severe practices, suffering by penance included such things as fasting, celibacy, and other forms of abstinence (see Is All Life Suffering?).

-This is not to say that, when we err, we should never feel a sense of repentance—a sincere expression of regret.
+This is not to say that we should never feel a sense of repentance—a sincere expression of regret.
 But it is difficult to imagine a loving, merciful, Supreme Parent who would condone the self-injurious behavior of her children, regardless of past mistakes.
 There is no cruelty, anger, or vengeance in the domain of Spirit.
 God is love.

 Beliefs about prayer have changed little over the millennia.
 Since the beginning of written history over 5,000 years ago, prayers have been formalized and ritualized.
 Priests and followers alike were taught to memorize prayers verbatim as well as magic chants, mantras, liturgies, or psalms, believing the constant repetition of standardized prayers would elicit favor from the gods.

-Ritualistic observances, such as repeating the same prayer in a mechanical fashion, do not make our prayers more powerful or appealing.
-It is very likely God heard you the first time.
-There is no reason to believe an all-knowing Creator requires his children to incessantly repeat themselves.
+Ritualistic observances, such as mechanically repeating the same prayer, do not make our prayers more powerful or appealing.
+It is very likely God heard us the first time.
+There is no reason to believe that an all-knowing Creator requires his children to incessantly repeat themselves.

 If a man …merely utters the words that come to his lips because he has learned them by heart through constant repetition, I do not call that prayer at all.